 - The EIT and select business and institutional partners in Budapest organising a series of technology and entrepreneurship-related workshops geared towards 12 to 18 years-old girls.
 These workshops will also involve also their parents and teachers, will consist of 20 to 30 participants and will take place at select co-working spaces.
-The participants will be introduced to entrepreneurship, technology, leadership and business management and creation.
-Oct 1st at Mosaik Budapest, Oct 22nd at Impact Hub Budapest, and Nov 19th at Kitchen Budapest.
+The participants will be introduced to entrepreneurship, technology, leadership and business management and creation: 1 October at Mosaik Budapest, 22 October at Impact Hub Budapest, and 19 November at Kitchen Budapest.

-See the EIT's brief articles on the Women's Entrepreneurship Workshops below:
+See the EIT's news articles on the Women's Entrepreneurship Workshops below: